Find short-term health insurance in Alabama.

 Short-term health insurance in Alabama can be purchased by residents who can meet the underwriting guidelines of insurers.
 This normally means being under 65 years old (some insurers use 64 years) and in fairly good health.

 Short-term health insurance typically include exclusions for pre-existing conditions, so for residents of the Cotton State who need medical care for ongoing or pre-existing conditions we advise you seek a medical insurance policy that will cover those needs.

-When should I consider short-term health insurance in Alabama?
+When should I consider buying short-term health insurance in Alabama?